varnish/libvmod-header/README.rst

 The development of this plugin was made possible by the sponsorship of Softonic, http://en.softonic.com/ .

-Author: Kristian Lyngstøl <kristian@bohemians.org>, Varnish Software AS Skeleton by Martin Blix Grydeland <martin@varnish-software.com>, vmods are part of Varnish Cache 3.0 and beyond.
+Author: Kristian Lyngstøl <kristian@varnish-software.com>, Varnish Software AS Skeleton by Martin Blix Grydeland <martin@varnish-software.com>, vmods are part of Varnish Cache 3.0 and beyond.

-First bug report: Imo Klabun, thanks!
+Also thanks to: Imo Klabun and Anders Nordby for bug reports.

 BUGS
 ====